How are toys beneficial to birds?

-Birds are highly intelligent animals and toys are an important part of their mental health as well as their mental and physical agility.
+Birds are highly intelligent animals, and toys are an important part of their mental health, as well as their mental and physical agility.
 Toys encourage exercise and provide good wear for the beak and nails.
-Toys are used for holding, hanging, exploring and chewing.
+Toys are used for holding, hanging, exploring, and chewing.
 A good collection of toys will provide hours of entertainment and exercise for your inquisitive bird.

 Safety is your top concern.
 Most bird toy manufacturers are very vigilant regarding safety.
 Birds can injure themselves even on the safest toy, much like a child having an accident.
-Your goal is to help minimize injuries.
 The most common problem is getting one or more toes caught.
-If spaces are too big, the bird's head can get caught.
+If spaces are too big, your bird's head can get caught.
 If spaces are too small, toes will get caught.
 Check out each toy carefully for your specific bird.
-Stainless steel, natural non-toxic wood, rope and acrylic make great materials for toys.
-Indestructible toys go against a bird's nature and are boring.
-Birds love to destroy things.
-Appropriate chewable things include branches, pinecones, rawhide, natural fiber rope, cloth and soft pine.
+Once your bird has begun to unravel or shred rope toys or perches, they need to be removed because strings can become entangled around toes or legs and cause serious damage.